Sight Running in Rome

 This is the Romans’ favorite hang out spot on a long summer day and probably not what you would expect of a conventional park.
 It covers a vast 200 hectares consisting of farmland, fields and woodland.
 Don’t be surprised when you encounter wildlife and livestock en route – or if a track is blocked because a flock of sheep is occupying it!
 Amongst nature are plenty of Roman ruins to be found including villas, catacombs, aqueducts & the famous Appia Antica – the first Roman highway!
 I’ve traveled well and Caffarella definitely places in my top 10 trail runs ever!
 The park is situated just outside the historical center and can be reached using the Metro A Line to Colli Albani.

-Located above the historical center on the Janiculum Hill in Rome is the divine Villa Pamphili.
+My favourite of Rome’s seven hills is Janiculm Hill – the pace of life here is the opposite of Rome’s chaotic center.
+Located in the green part of Janiculum Hill is the divine Villa Pamphili.
 The luxury villa and gardens were once home to the insanely wealthy Doria Pamphili family.
 Today these picture-perfect gardens are now a park for all to use and enjoy.
 The route around the outside of the park is about 5k.
 Don’t forget to pay a visit to the tortoises in the pond, or stop off at the delightful cafe for a well-deserved coffee after!

 Earlybird catches the worm